Welcome to the W.C. Handy Music Festival

 Sponsored by: Music Preservation Society * University of North Alabama *

-This year's winners are a team of undergraduate students from the University of North Alabama; Savannah Trammell from Rogersville, Alabama; Taylor Noblit from Tuscumbia, Alabama; and Kristen Dunn from Muscle Shoals, Alabama.
+This year's winners are a team of undergraduate students from the University of North Alabama: Maurice Mull, Athens, Alabama; Mackenzie Kimbrough, Tuscumbia, Alabama.

-The design was created as a class assignment for an honors computing course taught at UNA by Ron Davis, Assistant Professor of Computing Information Systems.
-All three students are members of the UNA Honors Program.
+The design entry was created as a class assignment for an honors computer course taught at UNA by Ron Davis, Assistant Professor of Computing Information Systems.